Zelda Custom Rules

 Types of Meal

-Spices (such as Rock Salt or Chickaloo Nuts) can be used as generic ingredients in any meal, but have no base effect on their own.
-Thus a meal made with Chillshroom and Salt counts as two ingredients, and will produce a level 2 Chilly meal.
+Spices (such as Rock Salt or Chickaloo Nuts) can be used as a special ingredient that matches one other ingredient in the meal, without increasing the DC to cook it.
+For example a meal containing a Chillshroom and Rock Salt gives Chilly 2.
 Only one spice counts in this way for any meal.